Bryan-Nolan/goldhearthealing/README.md

 ![Footer]/*Footer Image*/

-- __The landing page image__
+- __The Landing Page image__

   - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
   - This section introduces the user to Gold Heart Healing with an eye catching animation to grab their attention.
-  - The links contain in tkhe main image direct the user to a more detailed explainatiuon of service to help them understand and therefore engae more with site.
+  - The links contain in the main image direct the user to a more detailed explainatiuon of service to help them understand and therefore engae more with site.

 ![Landing Page]/*Main Page Image*/